7 Rapid Ways to Maximize Business Process Automation

 These types of scenarios benefit from business logic which guides the user to the correct outcome.
 Business logic can be configured directly in Power Apps during the form creation.
-As users move through the form, the form can dynamically update to only show options based off the previous information entered.
+As users move through the form, the form can dynamically update to only show options based on the previous information entered.
 This is not only helpful to the user but also allows for a more efficient form.

 4. Relevant and Secure Data Storage

 Another easy interface for data storage is OneDrive.
 Similar to SharePoint, the action of uploading a file to OneDrive can be used to start a workflow or trigger a task during a workflow.
-For more complex solutions, almost any data source can be accessed including the breath of Azure storage options as well as SQL Server or other databases on prem.
+For more complex solutions, almost any data source can be accessed including the breath of Azure storage options as well as SQL Server or other databases on-prem.

 5. Notifications and Task Creation

 Power Apps and Power Automate can move captured data throughout the organization via a workflow.
 Often parts of that workflow require users to “do something” with the data captured.
-This could be as simple as review and improve an action or piece of data, or more complex such as perform analysis with the data.
+This could be as simple as review and improve an action or piece of data or more complex such as perform analysis with the data.